HackYourFuture/Project/documentation/git-workflow.md

 # Git Project Workflow Guide

-## GENERAL INFORMATION:

 There will be 1 remote repository that everyone will work with.
 Everyone will git clone the repository and make sure to have fetched the most recent commit

 ### REMOTE